10 Best Herbal Juices For Over Bleeding During Periods

 rosa canina juice

-Rosa canina, also known as dog rose, is a traditional herbal remedy that has been used for centuries to support women's health, particularly during menstruation.
+Rosa canina, commonly known as dog rose, is a traditional herbal remedy that has been used for centuries to support women's health, particularly during menstruation.

-However, it is important to consult with a healthcare professional before using Rosa canina, especially if you have underlying health conditions or are taking other medications.
+However, it is advisable to consult with a healthcare professional before incorporating Rosa canina into a treatment regimen, especially for those with underlying health conditions or on other medications.

 achillea millefolium juice